ÀÏ˾»úÎçÒ¹¸£Àû

 Both parents can be absent from work on ShPL at the same time.
 Where this happens, both parents may be also eligible for ShPP providing the qualifying conditions are met (see ShPP below).

-For rates of ShPP and more on the other statutory leave periods and payments, see the Statutory payments - maternity, paternity, adoption and parental bereavement guidance note.
+For rates of ShPP and more on the other statutory leave periods and payments, see the Statutory payments - maternity, paternity, adoption, parental bereavement and neonatal care guidance note.

 Introduction to ShPL and ShPP